KrxnTech/FoodRecipeBook-P2/README.md

 # 🍽️ Food Manager

-A simple and relaxing recipe management web app where you can add, view, edit, and delete recipes with ease.
+A simple and relaxing recipe management web app where you can add view edit and delete recipes with ease.
 Designed with a clean UI and smooth user experience that makes cooking feel just a bit less chaotic.

 ---